Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

-Nowadays, SAT variable selection appears to be studied exclusively for CDCL solvers, where the best rules all are based on learned clauses \cite{Biere2015}.
-These rules are often derived from the \emph{variable state independent decaying sum rule} (VSIDS) \cite{Biere2015}, first introduced with the solver Chaff \cite{Moskewicz2001}.
-VSIDS keeps a score for each variable and branches on variables of the highest score.
-When a conflict is found, CDCL solvers learn a new clause via an implication graph that is usually far smaller than the current assignment.
+Nowadays, \gls{sat} variable selection appears to be studied exclusively for \gls{cdcl} solvers, where state-of-the-art rules are all based on learned clauses \citep{Biere2015}.
+These rules are often derived from the \gls{vsids} rule \citep{Moskewicz2001,Biere2015}. \Gls{vsids} keeps a score for each variable and branches on variables with the highest score.
+When a conflict is found, \gls{cdcl} solvers learn a new clause that is usually far smaller than the current assignment via an implication graph.
 The score of variables in this clause is then incremented (\emph{bumped}).
 Scores are initialized with the number of occurrences of a variable in clauses.
 In regular intervals, they are multiplied with a decay factor.
 This avoids branching on variables that are no longer significant in the current region of the search tree.
-We cannot employ VSIDS out of the box, as learning clauses would involve repeated resolves of the shortest path problem, which is computationally too expensive.
-Note also that, in SAT, the conflict is found in the current assignment.
-In \cref{algo:bb}, a conflict is caused by the shortest path solution and involves variables that are \emph{not} in the assignment.
-We adopt VSIDS as follows: When the empty clause is derived in \cref{algo:bb:propagation}, we bump all assigned variables.
-When the assignment $\tent$ induced by the shortest path in \cref{algo:bb:tent} results in an unsatisfiable formula $\form \cond \tent$, we bump all variables in the assignment and the conflict.
-We call this modified rule \emph{conflict variables decaying sum}.
+We cannot employ {\gls{vsids}} out of the box, as learning clauses would involve repeated resolves of the shortest path problem, which is computationally too expensive.
+Note also that, in \gls{sat}, the conflict is found in the current assignment.
+In \cref{lcsp:algo:bb}, a conflict is caused by the shortest path solution and involves variables that are \emph{not} in the assignment.
+We adopt {\gls{vsids}} as follows: When the empty clause is derived in \cref{lcsp:algo:bb:propagation}, we bump all assigned variables in $\trail$.
+When the assignment $\tent$ induced by the shortest path in \cref{lcsp:algo:bb:tent} results in an unsatisfiable formula $\form \cond \tent$, we bump all variables in $\trail$ and in the conflict.
+We call this modified rule \gls{cvds}.

-Branching rules have historically also been studied for DPLL solvers \cite{DPLL1962}; see \cite{Lagoudakis2001} for an overview.
-We adopt two rules: The simple \emph{maximum occurrence in minimum size clauses} (MOMS) rule \cite{Lagoudakis2001} branches on the variable that appears the most in clauses of minimum size.
-It serves as a rough approximation of the potential strength of unit propagation triggered by this variable.
+Branching rules have also been studied for \gls{dpll} solvers \citep{DPLL1962}.
+For an overview, see \citep{Lagoudakis2001}.
+We adopt two rules: The simple {\gls{moms}} rule \citep{Lagoudakis2001} branches on the variable that appears the most in clauses of minimum size.
+Letting $k := \min_{\clause \in \form\cond\trail} |\clause|$, it selects a variable $\vs\in\confl$ that maximizes